tuvalframework/framework/README.md

 npm install @tuval/forms
 ```

-## Getting started with Material UI
+## Getting started with Tuval Framework

-Here is an example of a basic app in Tuval Framework
+Here is an example of a basic view in Tuval Framework.
+You can use playground for
+create your view.

 ```ts
 // MARK : Main Frame of Form